gazbert/bxbot/README.md

 * `bxbot.restapi.maxLogfileDownloadSize` - the maximum size of the logfile to download.
 If the size of the logfile exceeds this limit, the end of the file will be truncated.

 * `bxbot.restapi.jwt.expiration` - the expires time of the JWT.
-Set to 5 mins.
-Be sure you know the risks when extending the expires time for issued tokens.
+Set to 10 mins.
+Be sure you know the risks if you decide to extend the expires time.

 #### Users
 You _must_ change the `PASSWORD` values in the